mjweaver01/nitro.ai/README.md

 yarn start
 ```

-## 🤖 LLM Server Methods
+## 🤖 Server Relay Methods

-The LLM methods are lambda functions, located in the `functions` folder; they are currently hosted by Netlify.
+All "server" methods are lambda functions, located in the `functions` folder; they are currently hosted by Netlify.
 However, the server logic is located in `server`.
 It is relatively amorphous code, and can be adapted to AWS, GCP, Vercel, etc. easily.

 NOTE: ensure you have `netlifi-cli` installed, and are signed in.